KeunyoungSong/Articles-hashNode/clqped7tm000508ldcma86qbj.md

 }
 ```

 > This modifier can be used on var properties declared inside the body of a class (not in the primary constructor, and only when the property does not have a custom getter or setter), as well as for top-level properties and local variables.

 > The type of the property or variable must be non-nullable, and **it must not be a primitive type.**

 Accessing a lateinit property before it has been initialized throws a special exception that clearly identifies the property being accessed and the fact that it hasn't been initialized.

-### Checking whether a lateinit var is initialized﻿
+### Checking whether a lateinit var is initialized

 To check whether a `lateinit var` has already been initialized, use `.isInitialized` on the reference to that property: